 Employees working remotely temporarily in Massachusetts due to COVID-19 will not establish sales and use tax nexus solely based on that fact.

-Michigan – Sales, use, and withholding tax on small businesses can be postponed for filing and payment requirements for March 20 to April 20, 2020.
-DOR is waiving penalties and interest for late payment or late filing of any sales, use or withholding tax return due April 20.
-These returns are now due May 20, 2020.
-This includes the returns originally due on March 20 that received a 30-day waiver.
+Michigan – Sales, use, and withholding tax on small businesses can be postponed for filing and payment requirements for February, March, April, and May tax periods, as well as Q1 2020.
+DOR is waiving penalties and interest for late payment or late filing of any sales, use or withholding tax for these periods until the extended due date.
+These returns are now due June 22, 2020.
+The Department is now offering an installment option for those filings due on June 22, 2020 without penalty or interest.
+Returns must be filed by June 22, 2020.

 Licensing, decal requirements, and trip permit requirements under the Motor Carrier Fuel Tax Act (“MCFTA”) for certain motor carriers are suspended from May 5, 2020 through June 2, 2020.
 This also applies to the IFTA credentialing requirements.